nihat203/Reverse-shell-AV-evasion-/README.md

 Usage "re64.exe [ip] [port]"
 <br>
 This project was heavily inspired by <a href="https://github.com/paranoidninja/0xdarkvortex-MalwareDevelopment/blob/master/prometheus.cpp">0xdarkvortex</a> (even most part of the code is same lmao)

+Do consider, 32 bit variant is more detectable by AV